zhsun0357/Seeing-Far-in-the-Dark-with-Patterned-Flash/README.md

 We use Python 3.6.7 , Pytorch 1.9 and CUDA 10.2 for our experiments.
 One can install our conda environment from "environment.yml".

 ## Evaluation
-Our code is adapted from the [KAIR] low-level computer vision library
+Our code is adapted from the [KAIR] low-level computer vision library.

 [KAIR]: https://github.com/cszn/KAIR

 ### Synthetic Dataset